 Controlled fabrication of advanced nanostructures

 The research in all areas within NanoLund requires access to designed nanostructures.
-Our key expertise is on solid-phase nanostructures fabricated from the vapor phase, especially metal nanoparticles and semiconductor nanowires.
-To ensure development of high-quality nanostructures, experiment is combined with theory and simulations to warrant a fundamental understanding of the material formation process.
+Our key expertise is in solid-phase nanostructures fabricated from the vapour phase, especially metal nanoparticles, atomically thin oxide films, and semiconductor nanowires.
+We fabricate nanostructures using bottom-up and top-down approaches, or by a combination of both.
+To ensure high-quality nanomaterials, experiment is combined with theory and simulations to warrant a fundamental understanding of the material formation process.

 Engineered nanoparticle synthesis